-Like all social institutions in Birmingham prior 1964. to racially Rickwood remained segregated in the stands and in the field.
-The Barons continued to attract large crowds before folding their club in the face of integration prior to the 1962 Integrated professional baseball resumed at Rickwood in 1964 and continued sporadically through 1967.
+Like all social institutions in Birmingham prior to 1964. remained Rickwood racially segregated in the stands and in the The Barons continued to attract large crowds before folding their club in the face of integration the 1962 season. to Integrated professional baseball resumed at Rickwood in 1964 and continued sporadically through 1967.